Herodium Park

 Herod maintained his close connections to Rome by adopting the ways of a Roman aristocrat.
 His palace displayed the best of Roman decor.
 Guests to Herodium were entertained in its amphitheater and fed with the finest of imported foods and wines.

 To satisfy his egomania and curry favor with his subjects, Herod began building on a lavish scale.
 The best technological building skills of the Roman Empire were brought to his kingdom.
-For the Jews, he built a tomb over the Cave of Machpela, the site where the Jewish patriarchs and matriarchs were buried, and he rebuilt the Temple.
+For the Jews, he built a tomb over the Cave of Machpelah, the site where the Jewish patriarchs and matriarchs were buried, and he rebuilt the Temple.
 Jews from throughout the Empire flocked to its precincts.
 Its construction was one of the wonders of the Roman world and Jerusalem became famous as a tourist site, even for non-Jews.
 For the pagans in his kingdom, he built Sabastia in Samaria and the port of Caesarea.

 Following his death, no ruler after him was able to replicate his ability to create some form of modus vivendi between Jewish and Roman culture.
 Not his son Herod Archelaus who reigned after him, but who was fired by Augustus for cruelty and divisiveness.
 Nor for the Roman procurators appointed by Rome who lacked the sensitivity to be able to dampen the messianic yearnings of the Jewish people for independence.
-Within 74 years after his death the Jews revolted against Rome in the Great Revolt of 70 CE.
+Within 74 years of his death, the Jews revolted against Rome in the Great Revolt of 70 CE.
 The glorious Temple he had erected was destroyed and the Jerusalem he had helped beautify was burned to the ground.

 WHY DID HEROD BUILD HERODIUM?